-First of all, you can always mute the audio on your Mac all together — and sometimes that's a good idea.
-But other times you may want to hear audio from some apps (like iTunes, for example), but you may want to selectively shut off notification noises from others.
+First of all, you can always mute the audio on your best Mac all together — and sometimes that's a good idea.
+But other times you may want to hear audio from some apps, but you may want to selectively shut off notification noises from others.

 It's pretty easy to tailor these sorts of sounds, though it can be an arduous process.
 Here's how to get started.